 Hence, love anyone, and heart break is inevitable.

 Enter my dog.
 My dog, my best friend, died on Saturday.
 She died the day before St. Francis’ feast day, the patron saint of animals.
 I like to think he’s looking out for her.
 Her death hit me hard.
 UNUSUALLY hard.
 How can these creatures…these perfect manifestations of unconditional love, die, or suffer?
 So rough.
 You give a dog a little bit and it will love you times ten.
 You could be homeless, you could be Oprah, and it will still love you.

 Dogs are humanity’s reminder that we’re all worthy of love.
 Dogs connect us to joy and presence.
 They remind us to enjoy the TIME you have with them.
 They remind us to take time and be present.
-It has deepened my notion of the idea of ‘time’ itself – taking time, giving yourself time, giving people time, PLAYING with time, and the saddest/sweetest/damndest – having limited time.
+My dog’s untimely death has deepened my notion of the idea of ‘time’ itself – taking time, giving yourself time, giving people time, PLAYING with time, and the saddest/sweetest/damndest – having limited time.
 It’s the only currency that matters if you ask me.

 I’m certain the universe works in the way dogs love – You put forth a little effort, you meet the world with love, and it will LOVE you right back.
 Maybe not in the way you expect or in the time you might expect, but surely in the ways you need it (my dog chewing on my Ferragamo shoes was a lesson in letting go) .